30 / 60 / 90 Day Plan

 Prove and Embed

-Run the new model on real deals, begin the process rework, and make the trifecta structural.
+Run the new model on real deals, stand up the approval gate, and build the competitive response system.

 Phase 1 built the tools.
 Phase 2 proves they work under live conditions on opportunities that matter, and starts converting Estimating from a queue into a solutioning partner.